eclipse-vertx/vert.x/core_manual_python.md

     client = vertx.create_http_client()
     client.host = 'foo.com'

     def response_handler(resp): print "got response %s"% resp.status_code client.get_now('/some-path/', response_handler)

-With `get_now` there is no return value.
+#### Handling exceptions

+You can set an exception handler on the `HttpClient` class and it will receive all exceptions for the client unless a specific exception handler has been set on a specific `HttpClientRequest` object.

 #### Writing to the request body

 Writing to the client request body has a very similar API to writing to the server response body.

-To write data to an `HttpClientRequest` object, you invoke the `write_buffer` or `write_str` methods.
+To write data to an `HttpClientRequest` object, you invoke the `write` or `write_str` methods.
 These methods can be called multiple times before the request has ended.

 With a single buffer:

     myBuffer = ...
-    request.write_buffer(myBuffer)
+    request.write(myBuffer)

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.